AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ## Data initialization

-Magento goes through your module's data initialization stages after the schema initialization processes complete.
+The applicationgoes through your module's data initialization stages after the schema initialization processes complete.

 ### Data installation

-Magento executes the data installation class during your module's initial install unless an existing version entry is found in the database.
+The applicationexecutes the data installation class during your module's initial install unless an existing version entry is found in the database.
 The purpose of this class is to populate the database with initial data.

 | **Class name** | `InstallData`            |